-Each of the Directors is required to make his or her own self-assessment and confirm that he or she is able to devote sufficient time and attention to the affairs of the Managers and ART.
-For FY2019, all non-executive Directors had undergone the self-assessment and provided the confirmation.
+Each of the Directors is required to make his or her own self-assessment and confirm that he or she is able to devote sufficient time and attention to the affairs of the Managers.
+For FY 2020, all non-executive Directors had undergone the self-assessment and provided the confirmation.

-The Boards assess each Director’s ability to commit time to the affairs of the Managers annually and, where appropriate when there is a change of circumstances involving a Director.
-In conducting the assessment, the Boards take into consideration each Director’s confirmation, his or her commitments, attendance record at meetings of the Board and Board Committees, as well as conduct and contributions (including preparedness, participation and candour) at Board and Board Committee meetings.
+The Boards assess each Director’s ability to commit time to the affairs of the Managers annually and, where appropriate, when there is a change of circumstances involving a Director.
+In conducting the assessment, the Boards take into consideration each Director’s confirmation, his or her commitments, attendance record at meetings of the Boards and Board Committees, as well as conduct and contributions (including preparedness and participation) at Board and Board Committee meetings.

-The Directors’ listed company directorships and principal commitments are disclosed on pages 20 to 23 of the Annual Report and their attendance record for FY2019 is set out on page 130 of this Annual Report.
-In particular, the CEO does not serve on any listed company board outside of ART.
-For FY2019, the Directors achieved high meeting attendance rates and they have contributed positively to discussions at Board and Board Committee meetings.
-Based on the above, the Boards have determined that each Director has been adequately carrying out his or her duties as a Director of the Managers and noted that no Director has a significant number of listed directorships and principal commitments.
+The Directors’ listed company directorships and principal commitments are disclosed on pages 21 to 26 of the Annual Report and their attendance record for FY 2020 is set out on page 133 of the Annual Report.
+In particular, the CEO does not serve on any listed company board outside of the Stapled Group.
+For FY 2020, the Directors achieved high meeting attendance rates and have contributed positively to discussions at Board and Board Committee meetings.
+Based on the above, the Boards have determined that each Director has been adequately carrying out his or her duties as a Director and noted that no Director has a significant number of listed directorships and principal commitments.

 Principle 5: Board Performance

-The Managers believe that oversight from strong and effective boards goes a long way towards guiding a business enterprise to achieving success.
+The Managers believe that oversight from strong and effective Boards go a long way towards guiding a business enterprise to achieving success.

-Whilst board performance is ultimately reflected in the long-term performance of ART, the Boards believe that engaging in a regular process of self-assessment and evaluation of board performance provides an opportunity for the Boards to reflect on their effectiveness including the quality of their decisions, and for Directors to consider their performance and contributions.
-It also enables the Boards to identify key strengths and areas for improvement which are essential to effective stewardship and to attaining success for ART.
+Whilst Board performance is ultimately reflected in the long-term performance of the Stapled Group, the Boards believe that engaging in a regular process of self-assessment and evaluation of Board performance provides an opportunity for the Boards to reflect on their effectiveness including the quality of their decisions, and for Directors to consider their performance and contributions.
+It also enables the Boards to identify key strengths and areas for improvement which are essential to effective stewardship and attaining success for ART.

-As part of the Managers’ commitment towards improving corporate governance, the Boards have approved and implemented a process to evaluate annually the effectiveness of the Boards as a whole and that of each of their Board Committees and individual Directors.
-As part of the process, questionnaires are sent to the Directors, and the results are aggregated and reported to the Chairman of the Boards.
-The overall evaluation results are also shared with the Boards and follow-up action is taken where necessary with a view to enhancing the effectiveness of the Boards and individual Directors in the discharge of their duties and responsibilities.
+As part of the Managers’ commitment towards improving corporate governance, the Boards have approved and implemented a process to evaluate annually the effectiveness of the Boards as a whole and that of each of its Board Committees and individual Directors.
+As part of the process, a questionnaire is sent to the Directors, and the evaluation results are aggregated and reported to the Chairman of the Boards.
+The overall evaluation results are also shared with the Boards and follow up action is taken where necessary with a view to enhancing the effectiveness of the Boards and individual Directors in the discharge of their duties and responsibilities.

 Board and Board Committees

-The evaluation categories covered in the questionnaire include board composition, board processes, strategy, performance and governance, access to information and board committee effectiveness.
+The evaluation categories covered in the questionnaire include Board composition, Board processes, strategy, performance and governance, access to information and Board Committee effectiveness.
 As part of the questionnaire, the Boards also consider whether the creation of value for Stapled Securityholders has been taken into account in the decision-making process.
-For FY2019, the outcome of the evaluation was satisfactory and the Directors on the whole provided affirmative ratings across all evaluation categories.
+For FY 2020, the outcome of the evaluation was satisfactory and the Directors on the whole provided affirmative ratings across all the evaluation categories.

-The evaluation categories covered in the questionnaire include director's duties, contributions, conduct and interpersonal skills, as well as strategic thinking and risk management.
-For FY2019, the outcome of the evaluation was satisfactory and each of the Directors on the whole received affirmative ratings across all the evaluation categories.
+The evaluation categories covered in the questionnaire include Director’s duties, contributions, conduct and interpersonal skills, as well as strategic thinking and risk management.
+For FY 2020, the outcome of the evaluation was satisfactory and each of the Directors on the whole received affirmative ratings across all the evaluation categories.

 The Boards also recognise that contributions by an individual Director can take different forms including providing objective perspectives on issues, facilitating business opportunities and strategic relationships, and accessibility to Management outside of the formal environment of Board and Board Committee meetings.